CMURPH56/cmurph56.github.io/docs/_posts/2025-11-16-adding-cookies-to-the-cookie-jar.md

 **Checking the Cookie Jar**
-I wanted to see what this database of cookies looked like so I downloaded a [DB Client for SQLite](https://sqlitebrowser.org/).
+I wanted to see what this database of cookies looked like, so I downloaded a [DB Client for SQLite](https://sqlitebrowser.org/).
 I tried just opening the cookies.sqlite file in SQLite Browser but ran into an error:

 ![Image]({{site.baseurl}}/assets/images/databaseError.png)